-- In today’s article, we are going to study about ‘ electricity ‘ How beneficial it is and what is the basics of concept of electricity you should know before getting a detailed information on it.
+- In today’s article, we are going to study about ‘ electricity ‘ How beneficial it is and what is the basics of the concept of electricity you should know before getting detailed information on it.
 And hence We will also read about some more topics like what is basic of electricity, what is current?
-What is potential?
-What is potential difference?
-What is ohm’s law?
+What is the potential?
+What is the potential difference?
+What is Ohm’s law?
 What is resistivity?
-Etc given in Detail.
-So, take your notebooks in you hand and get ready to study physics in an easy and sorted way.
+Etc gave in Detail.
+So, take your notebooks in your hand and get ready to study physics in an easy and sorted way.

-- The direction of electric current in a circuit is taken as opposite to the direction of flow of charges.
+- The direction of electric current in a circuit is taken as opposed to the direction of flow of charges.

 - The SI unit of current is Ampere.
 And the SI unit of electric charge is coulomb (C).

-- An instrument which is used to detect current in electric circuit is called Ammeter.
+- An instrument which is used to detect current in an electric circuit is called Ammeter.

 Electric potential and potential difference

 The difference in electric pressure (keeps the electron in moving condition) is called potential difference.
-The reason behind this potential difference can be a electrical battery with two or more than two cells.
+The reason behind this potential difference can be an electrical battery with two or more than two cells.

-Potential difference V between two points= work done W/ charge Q
+Potential difference V between two points= work is done W/ charge Q

 The SI unit of potential difference is volt.

-One volt potential difference arise when 1 joule work is done to move a charge of 1 coulomb from one point to another point.
+One volt potential difference arises when 1-joule work is done to move a charge of 1 coulomb from one point to another point.

 Hence, 1 volt= 1 joule/ 1 coulomb